MH CET Law scores are accepted by multiple government, government-aided, and private participating law colleges across Maharashtra.

 MH-CET Law 2026: Eligibility Criteria

-Candidates must meet the MH-CET Law 2026 eligibility criteria for admission to 5-year and 3-year LL.B. courses.
+Candidates must meet the MH CET Law 2026 eligibility criteria to apply for the 5-year integrated LL.B. and 3-year LL.B. programmes.

 MH-CET Law 2026: Exam Pattern

-Given below are the key details of the MH-CET Law exam pattern for candidate reference.
+The table below provides the key details of the MH-CET Law exam pattern for both 3-year and 5-year LL.B. aspirants.

 MH-CET Law Paper Pattern